The complexity of recognizing minimally tough graphs: Acknowledgment

 \section{Acknowledgment}

-The research of the first author was supported by National Research, Development and Innovation Office NKFIH, K-116769 and K-108947.
+The research of the first author was supported by National Research, Development and Innovation Office NKFIH, K-116769 and K-124171, by the National Research, Development and Innovation Fund (TUDFO/51757/2019-ITM, Thematic Excellence Program), and by the Higher Education Excellence Program of the Ministry of Human Capacities in the frame of Artificial Intelligence research area of Budapest University of Technology and Economics (BME FIKP-MI/SC).
 The research of the second author was supported by National Research, Development and Innovation Office NKFIH, K-111827.
-The research of the third author was supported by National Research, Development and Innovation Office NKFIH, K-108947. \begin{bibdiv} \begin{biblist} \bib{recognize_toughness}{article}{ title={Recognizing tough graphs is NP-hard}, author={D. Bauer}, author={S. L. Hakimi}, author={E. Schmeichel}, journal={Discrete Applied Mathematics}, volume={28}, pages={191--195}, date={1990}, }
+The research of the third author was supported by National Research, Development and Innovation Office NKFIH, K-124171.